cysec-platform/cysec-flatifier/README.md

 | `INPUTDIRECTORY`  | yes       | Path to the folder containing the coach and its resources |
 | `OUTPUTFILE`      | yes       | Destination of the flattened XML file |

-The JAR returns a non-zero exit-code upon failure.
+The launcher returns a non-zero exit-code upon failure.

 *Example:*
 ```bash